sseerrggii/intercooperation_website/index.md

     * Improve the user work-flow
     * Improve Online payment and SEPA payment (directly instead of by bank transfer)
     * Implement an API for registration of new members
+    * Generalize cooperative supermarket modules
     * Make it Spain-compatible

+## On the horizon for 2021

+In February 2021 we'll organise our next get together.
+We plan to exchange views on the long term vision of our tools, share with each other the features we hear and think could benefit the actors we support, and share the work according to the capacity and financial resources at hand.
+Also, we hope to write some code and documentation together!

 ## Join us!

 Thinking about joining our group?
+Have an idea?
 Have a question?

-Write us an [email](mailto:info@coopiteasy.be) or say hello on the [Coopdev's forum](https://community.coopdevs.org/c/it-processes-for-coops)
+Say hello on the dedicated thread on Coopdev's forum!

+<a href="https://community.coopdevs.org/t/join-us-it-4-social-economy/1122" class="actionbutton">Say hi!</a>

 And of course, don't hesitate to directly ask questions through an Issue or submit improvement through Pull Requests!